kristyntaniguchi/CSI-234F24_GA2_Security/README.md

 Clone this repository to your local machine and complete the instructions below.
 You will be submitting screenshots as well as SQL code in this repository

 ## Guided Activity 2 Part 1 Clone the repository and make a screenshots folder
-We will complete this assignment together in class.
-If you are having problems with this assignment please refer to the lecture recording.

 1. Clone the repository to your local machine using GitHub Desktop or other GitHub tool.
 2. Make note of the folder where you cloned the repository.